maxzhang/css-base64-images/README.md

 * double quotes: url("../img/background-pattern.gif?base64");
 * absolute URL: url("/img/background-pattern.gif?base64"); but you must specify a `root` path

-*Note: * image path must be end of "?base64"
+*Note*:  image path must be end of "?base64"

 Do not work with (a warning is shown, but the process continue)